- Are Belong modems locked?

-NBN, short for the National Broadband Network, is replacing copper wires and cable broadband with optical fibre and other advanced technologies to provide more reliable, high-capacity internet and faster speeds to Australian homes.
+NBN, short for the National Broadband Network, replaced copper wires and cable broadband with optical fibre and other advanced technologies to provide more reliable, high-capacity internet and faster speeds to Australian homes.
 It has been transitioning the country to a digital future and changing the way we access the Internet.

 There are many internet service providers (ISP) that offer reliable NBN plans.
-When you have selected one, there may come a time that you might want to switch to another and for plenty of good reasons.
+When you have selected one, there may come a time that you might want to switch to another, and for plenty of good reasons.

 - Better service

 - Cheaper plans

 - More inclusions

 Switching NBN providers is fairly easy.
 But, one question people ask is whether the NBN modems are locked to their current provider and would the switch mean replacing your modems as well.
 In this article, we’ll discuss further the things you need to know about switching to a different NBN provider, the costs involved and the process it entails.

 How to Switch to a New NBN Provider: Are NBN Modems Locked?

 In general, an NBN modem will work on other networks as long as the provider doesn’t have any restrictions.
 This is also the case if you bought your modem from an electronics store.
 But, on some occasions, an ISP will lock the modem to their network for quality and security reasons.
 Users may experience slower Internet when they switch to a different NBN provider using their existing modem.